civ0/moodlecrawler/README.md

 >
 > password =

 The username and password you log in with.
+When you leave the password empty, you will be prompted for it.

 > baseurl =